* This is the Professional Version. *

 The entry rate of a drug into a tissue depends on the rate of blood flow to the tissue, tissue mass, and partition characteristics between blood and tissue.
 Distribution equilibrium (when entry and exit rates are the same) between blood and tissue is reached more rapidly in richly vascularized areas, unless diffusion across cell membranes is the rate-limiting step.
 After equilibrium, drug concentrations in tissues and in extracellular fluids are reflected by the plasma concentration.
 Metabolism and excretion occur simultaneously with distribution, making the process dynamic and complex.

-For interstitial fluids of most tissues, drug distribution rate is determined primarily by perfusion.
+After a drug has entered tissues, drug distribution to the interstitial fluid is determined primarily by perfusion.
 For poorly perfused tissues (eg, muscle, fat), distribution is very slow, especially if the tissue has a high affinity for the drug.

 Many acidic drugs (eg, warfarin, aspirin) are highly protein-bound and thus have a small apparent volume of distribution.
 Many basic drugs (eg, amphetamine, meperidine) are extensively taken up by tissues and thus have an apparent volume of distribution larger than the volume of the entire body.

 The extent of drug distribution into tissues depends on the degree of plasma protein and tissue binding.
 In the bloodstream, drugs are transported partly in solution as free (unbound) drug and partly reversibly bound to blood components (eg, plasma proteins, blood cells).
-Of the many plasma proteins that can interact with drugs, the most important are albumin, α1-acid glycoprotein, and lipoproteins.
-Acidic drugs are usually bound more extensively to albumin; basic drugs are usually bound more extensively to α1-acid glycoprotein, lipoproteins, or both.
+Of the many plasma proteins that can interact with drugs, the most important are albumin, alpha-1 acid glycoprotein, and lipoproteins.
+Acidic drugs are usually bound more extensively to albumin; basic drugs are usually bound more extensively to alpha-1 acid glycoprotein, lipoproteins, or both.

 Only unbound drug is available for passive diffusion to extravascular or tissue sites where the pharmacologic effects of the drug occur.
 Therefore, the unbound drug concentration in systemic circulation typically determines drug concentration at the active site and thus efficacy.